-Gradient Wind Engineering Inc. (Gradient Wind) was retained by Chris Allard, AMP, to undertake a computer-based pedestrian level wind (PLW) study to satisfy the requirements for a site plan control application (SPA) submission for a proposed development located at 114 Isabella Street in Ottawa, Ontario (hereinafter referred to as "subject site").
-Our mandate within this study is to investigate pedestrian wind conditions within and surrounding the subject site, and to identify any areas where wind conditions may interfere with certain pedestrian activities so that mitigation measures may be considered, as required.
+Gradient Wind Engineering Inc. (Gradient Wind) was retained by EXP to undertake a computer-based pedestrian level wind (PLW) study to satisfy the requirements for a site plan control application (SPA) submission for a proposed two-building development located at 1420 Richmond Road and 365 Forest Street in Ottawa, Ontario (hereinafter referred to as "subject site").
+Our mandate within this study is to investigate pedestrian wind comfort and safety within and surrounding the subject site, and to identify any areas where wind conditions may interfere with certain pedestrian activities so that mitigation measures may be considered, as required.

-Our work is based on industry standard computer simulations using the computational fluid dynamics (CFD) technique and data analysis procedures, City of Ottawa wind comfort and safety criteria, architectural drawings provided by Project1 Studio in February 2020, surrounding street layouts and existing and approved future building massing information obtained from the City of Ottawa, as well as recent satellite imagery via Google Earth Pro.
+Our work is based on industry standard computer simulations using the computational fluid dynamics (CFD) technique and data analysis procedures, City of Ottawa wind comfort and safety criteria, architectural drawings provided by Lapalme Rheault Architectes + Associés in February 2020, surrounding street layouts and existing and approved future building massing information obtained from the City of Ottawa, as well as recent satellite imagery via Google Earth Pro.